The GSTR-1 filing due dates have been relaxed as a result of the ongoing COVID-19 pandemic. Here’s a look at the updated filing dates.

 From the homepage, users should then land on Services>>Returns>>Returns Dashboard

-Thereafter, you will see an option to file your returns.
+Thereafter, you will see an option to File your GST Returns.
 Choose the appropriate assessment year and month

 Next, you must determine whether you want to prepare the return online or offline